splunk-soar-connectors/metadefendersandbox/manual_readme_content.md

 [comment]: # "either express or implied.
 See the License for the specific language governing permissions"
 [comment]: # "and limitations under the License."
 [comment]: # ""
-# OPSWAT Filescan Sandbox App
+# MetaDefender Sandbox App

-OPSWAT Filescan Sandbox is a unique adaptive threat analysis technology, enabling zero-day malware detection and comprehensive Indicator of Compromise (IOC) extraction.
+MetaDefender Sandbox (previously known as OPSWAT Filescan Sandbox) is a unique adaptive threat analysis technology, enabling zero-day malware detection and comprehensive Indicator of Compromise (IOC) extraction.

 ## What does this App do?

-This app includes the OPSWAT Filescan Sandbox basic integration that does the following:
+This app includes the MetaDefender Sandbox basic integration that does the following:

 **Detonate file**
 Retrieve detonation analysis results for file